Topological transport of deconfined hedgehogs in magnets

+\underline{\sectionn{Discussion.}}|We note that, though our discussion is based on insulating magnets, it applies equally well to conducting magnets, when the dimension along x is much larger than the other two in Fig.~\ref{fig1}, so that we can disregard an Ohmic drag between the side contacts.
+Our symmetry arguments for the hedgehog injection can also be extended to antiferromagnetic systems, with the N{\'e}el order parameter, subject to a careful consideration of the magnetic space group.

+There are two interesting open questions we did not address beyond phenomenological level: the microscopic origin of the spin transfer (\ref{torque}) and a precise description of confinement-deconfinement transition of hedgehogs.
+We remark that the proposed nonlocal spin drag experiment in Fig.~\ref{fig1} also serves as a good testing platform of the deconfinement of hedgehogs in the paramagnetic phase.

+The advances in coherent diffractive imaging and vector-field tomography have proven promising for direct observations of 3D magnetic textures, as space and time resolutions are under improvement~\cite{Donnelly:2017aa, Donnelly:2020aa}.
+This progress makes it possible for our theoretical concepts and proposals to be experimentally investigated for further understanding and future application of 3D topological spin textures.

-Our study broadens the scope of three-dimensional spintronics in at least two aspects: Hedgehogs, as commonly existing topological spin textures in three-dimensional magnets, are promising to support nonlocal transport in magnetic insulators.
+Our study broadens the scope of 3D spintronics in at least two aspects: Hedgehogs, as commonly existing topological textures in magnets, are promising to support nonlocal transport in magnets and serve as information carriers.
 The study of the hedgehog current also offers us a handle to manipulate two-dimensional skyrmion textures, with various potential applications in skyrmionics.
-For example, transverse skyrmion textures and their associated free energy can be loaded into a chiral magnet by biasing a hedgehog flux through it.
-If the induced skyrmion density can be preserved at lower temperatures, e.g. by the Dzyaloshinskii-Moriya interaction, this would provide a three-dimensional realization of the energy-storage proposal of Ref.~\cite{PhysRevLett.121.127701}.
+Transverse skyrmion textures and their associated free energy can be loaded into a chiral magnet by biasing a hedgehog flux through it.
+If the induced skyrmion density can be preserved at lower temperatures, e.g. by the Dzyaloshinskii-Moriya interaction, this would provide a 3D realization of the energy-storage proposal of Ref.~\cite{PhysRevLett.121.127701}.
+Being able to change the skyrmion number, the hedgehog flow can also be used to flip the polarity of a vortex core, while maintaining the vorticity.

 \onecolumngrid

 {S\arabic{equation}}